RoboCup-SSL/ssl-refbox/README.txt

 autonomy with little physical human contact with the robots.
-The referee box, which has been long talked about in the small size league, is a PC program designed to provide a GUI interface to the assistant referee and serial commands to the two competing teams.
+The referee box, which has been long talked about in the small size league, is a PC program designed to provide a GUI interface to the assistant referee and UDP packets to the two competing teams.
 The referee box will keep a record of the timeouts, time remaining, score and penalties.